ambra-dipiano/LATeasy/README.md

 We provide an environment recipe for [anaconda](https://www.anaconda.com/products/distribution).
 Any variation from it is not granted to work.

-- [environment-fermipy2.yml](./environment-fermipy2.yml) for fermpy v0.19 and python v2.7
-- [environment-fermipy3.yml](./environment-fermipy3.yml) for fermipy v1.2 and python v3.9
+- [environment.yml](./environment.yml) for fermipy v1.2 and python v3.9

 You can create such environments like this: